 Bake at 325 degrees F for 45 minutes for small pans or 60 minutes for large pans.

-Once cool, add cream cheese frosting.
+Once cool, add cream cheese frosting and serve.

 M. Quaid Adams is an intern at the Center for Folklife and Cultural Heritage focusing on a digital collections project for the 2023 Smithsonian Folklife Festival’s Ozarks program.
 He is also a PhD student in rhetoric and composition and an MA student in folklore at Indiana University Bloomington.